 In the middle of the country lies the greatest ruined city in Africa, south of the Egyptian Pyramids.
-It is known as Great Zimbabwe and is believed to have been built sometime during the 16th century when the Roszvi Empire controlled trade in the region.
+It is known as Great Zimbabwe and is believed to have been built sometime during the 11th century when the Zimbabwe Kingdom controlled trade in the region.

-Lake Kariba, encompassing Matusadona National Park, is a vast body of water with incredible surrounding wilderness and unique landscapes that has become a popular holiday destination for locals and foreigners alike.
+Lake Kariba, encompassing Matusadona National Park, is a vast body of water with incredible surrounding wilderness and unique landscapes.
+It has become a popular holiday destination for locals and foreigners alike.

 Harare, located in the north of the country, is the modern day capital city and home to most of the country’s population.
 Harare is a bustling African city with a well laid out central business district, circled by attractive leafy suburbs and townships, where visitors can find handmade goods and gifts to take home from their Zimbabwe safari.

 Bulawayo is the country’s second largest city and it is located in the south of Zimbabwe.
-Forty-five minutes drive south of Bulawayo finds one in the Matobo Hills National Park, a place of exceptional beauty, due to its extensive and ever changing granite rock formations.
+A forty-five minute drive south of Bulawayo finds one in the Matobo Hills National Park, a place of exceptional beauty, due to its extensive and ever changing granite rock formations.
 This area bears distinct geographical, environmental and cultural significance.